Neonatal Subgaleal Hemorrhage

 Hire The Experienced Attorney You Need Today

 If your newborn suffered a neonatal subgaleal hemorrhage, you may be eligible to file a claim to seek the compensation you need to pay for medical care as well as any other damages that may occur.
-The birth injury attorneys at Power Rogers & Smith have more than two decades of experience fighting for the rights of our clients and have recovered more than $4 billion in verdicts and settlements for our clients.
-Request a free case evaluation through our online form, or give us a call at (312) 313-0202 to set up a meeting with one of our birth injury lawyers.
+The birth injury attorneys at Power Rogers have more than two decades of experience fighting for the rights of our clients and have recovered more than $4 billion in verdicts and settlements for our clients.
+Give us a call at (312) 313-0202 to set up a meeting with one of our birth injury lawyers.